lldap/lldap/README.md

 If you just set up the server, can get to the login page but the password you set isn't working, try the following:

+- If you have changed the admin password in the config after the first run, it won't be used (unless you force its use with `force_ldap_user_pass_reset`).
+  The config password is only for the initial admin creation.
 - (For docker): Make sure that the `/data` folder is persistent, either to a docker volume or mounted from the host filesystem.
 - Check if there is a `lldap_config.toml` file (either in `/data` for docker